Ottermad/ottermad.github.io/_posts/2023-12-22-QC-Course-Teleportation.md

 $$a\ket{0} _B+b\ket{1}_B$$

-which is the qubit Alice wanted to send him
+which is the qubit Alice wanted to send him.

+If you're interest in my content like this please checkout the rest of my course that you can find [here]({% post_url 2023-09-25-QC-Course-Intro %}) or sign up to my [newsletter](https://open.substack.com/pub/charliethomas/p/weekly-newsletter-21th-december?r=6k919&utm_campaign=post&utm_medium=web)